 Even if you feel confident that your children would be well cared for by their father, grandparents, or other family members, there are so many major financial considerations to plan for should anything happen to you so don’t ignore insurance.

-As a single mother, health, life, education and disability insurance are crucial.
+As a single mum, health, life, education and disability insurance are crucial.
 As morbid as it may sound, if you are the primary breadwinner with dependent children, it is your responsibility to try to ensure that there will be some financial cushion should you lose your job, become ill or in the event of your untimely death.

 A life insurance policy will help to replace and protect your income.
 It can also help to prevent your children from becoming totally dependent on the goodwill of relations or friends.
 In addition, it can provide legal guardians with the resources to care for your children and to ensure that they have the opportunities you would have wished for them.
 An educational policy will also provide benefits for the payment of their school fees and other incidentals.